ratwolfzero/hopalong_python/README.md

 Have fun.

-Idea for statistics (advanced version): Histogram for pixel density
+Idea for statistics (advanced version): Bar graph for pixel hit count

     ...